emiyl/vita.cfw.guide/more/usbmc.md

 ## Instructions
 Make sure your Vita and computer are connected to the same internet

-1. Open MolecularShell on your Vita
+1. Open MolecularShell or VitaShell on your Vita
 2. Press **Select**
 3. Open your FTP client on your computer
 4. Type in the IP Address and Port shown on your Vita